UlfahAli/finance_tracker/README.md

 ## License

 This repository does not specify a license.
-To make the licensing explicit, add a LICENSE file (for example, MIT) or update this section.

 ---

 Notes: Edit this README to match the project's language, dependencies, and run instructions.